Skip to content

 router.GET("/users/:id", getUser)

-function to perform authentication.
-If the user is authenticated, the request is passed to the getUser
+In this example, the authMiddleware function is called before the getUser function to perform authentication.
+If the user is authenticated, the request is passed to the getUser function.
+If the user is not authenticated, the request is terminated and a 401 Unauthorized status is returned.

 Controllers

-type to define groups of routes that share a common prefix or middleware.
+Gin does not have a built-in concept of controllers, but you can use the gin.RouterGroup type to define groups of routes that share a common prefix or middleware.
 This can be useful for organizing your routes and keeping your code organized.
 Here’s an example of how you might define a controller in Gin:

 users := router.Group("/users")